 54•40 walks the walk with first indie release since the ’80s

-ORIGINALLY PUBLISHED IN THE GEORGIA STRAIGHT, JULY 31, 2003 By Steve Newton Although they started out in the early ’80s as indie artists on MoDaMu Records, local guitar-rockers 54•40 have been signed to major labels since 1986, first with Warner Bros. and then with Columbia/Sony.
-But with its 10th studio album, Goodbye Flatland, the band … Continue reading 54•40 walks the walk with first indie release since the ’80s
+ORIGINALLY PUBLISHED ON JULY 31, 2003 By Steve Newton Although they started out in the early ’80s as indie artists on MoDaMu Records, local guitar-rockers 54•40 have been signed to major labels since 1986, first with Warner Bros. and then with Columbia/Sony.
+But with its 10th studio album, Goodbye Flatland, the band has let go … Continue reading 54•40 walks the walk with first indie release since the ’80s

 Colin Linden says that Rockpile and the Clash influenced Blackie’s BARK